Sur Empire: War with the Bengal Sultanate and Mughal Empire (1537–1540)

 Sher Shah Suri's relentless campaigns on the Bengal Sultanate prompted its ruler to request aid from Humayun, who in turn mobilized a Mughal army in July 1537, and advanced to Chunar.
 He reached the fort in November 1537 and laid siege to it.
 The siege of the fort at Chumar would last over six months until it finally fell despite the attempts from Rumi Khan to make quick work of the city.
 Sher Shah then led a second invasion into Bengal, and besieged Gauda.
 Gauda fell to the Afghan forces in April 1538.
 With the fort of Rohtasgarh also falling under his control in March 1538, which he used as a place to situate Afghan families and the loot he had obtained during the war, also transferring the loot he obtained from Gaur to Rohtasgarh.
 With this victory, Sher Shah held his first coronation.
-Following the fall of Gaur, Sher Shah offered favorable peace terms to Humayun, offering 10,000,000 dinars, and that he would surrender Bihar in exchange for control of Bengal.
+Following the fall of Gaur, Sher Shah offered favourable peace terms to Humayun, offering 10,000,000 dinars, and that he would surrender Bihar in exchange for control of Bengal.
 Humayun did not wish to leave Bengal in the hands of a hostile state, especially with its rich resources, as well as the contributing factor that Ghiyasuddin Mahmud Shah, wounded, entered the camp of Humayun and requested the continuation of war against Sher Shah.
 Ghiyasuddin would die from his wounds not long after.